JSON-UNIFY/Data-Contracts/sample_MD_output.md

 }
 ```

-You can have a pointer (URL reference) to the data if the data is large or if the data is not in JSON format.
-This still provides a single object in JSON format that can be used to communicate data
+<em>You can have a pointer (URL reference) to the data if the data is too large/inefficient to include in a JSON object or if the data is not in JSON format.</em> This still provides a single object in JSON format that can be used to communicate data
 ### BENEFITS

 No license needed, no technology to budget, buy, or implement.
 Anyone can use it, an obvious and simple user experience that will help entire teams.